 I think that Merle and I hit it off because we were both “ramblers” and we both could learn from each other about our mutual interest in plants – woody plants in particular.
 Merle’s knowledge extended to a much broader area of flora and fauna than mine did and, on the side, I picked up a lot of from him in those areas as well.

 On one typical early ramble, Merle introduced me (on a three or four hour long hike) to the Long Swamp, but Merle had a lot of health problems – the most significant, Parkinson’s Disease.
 Thus, over the years our rambles were reduced in time and finally just to “backroading” with occasional stops to check out a plant or collect some wild apples (once or twice picked from the car window).

 Through my association with Merle, I got to know (or at least come on the radar of) many local naturalists, Blake Smith, Nels Maher and Mac Kirk to name a few.

 Merle never turned down an opportunity to take a leadership role.
 (I was always a backroom boy, secretary, treasurer, IT guy and so on.)
-Merle’s Honorary Life Member status at OSFN was very important to him as were the many other honours he garnered over the years.
+Merle’s Honourary Life Member status at OSFN was very important to him as were the many other honours he garnered over the years.
 All you have to do is to search for Merle Gunby on Google to realize that!
 Merle’s wife Sheila recognized that importance and with me (and many others) will work hard to make sure that he is remembered going forward.